 Before we close our discussion, allow me to take you through a list of my 7 favorite dog breeds that you should consider training to track the deer.

 This gentle and docile dog has a very strong sense of smell and tracking skills.
-Once it picks up a scent he works on it and brings you to your kill.
+Once it picks up a scent, he works on it and brings to you the kill.
 It can, however, be very stubborn to control.

-It can cover tremendous distances pick up scent past running water and even take on a cold trail.
+It can cover tremendous distances picking up scent past, running on water and even take on a cold trail.

 Its thin coat renders it pretty ineffective in colder parts of America but in the southern United States where temperatures are hot the Pointer is most effective and can cover an expansive field.

 Bingo!!
 You won yourself a price if you are in possession of this iconic hunting dog.
-It is persistent has the energy and its love of the chase in unmatchable.
-Its short legs handicap it somewhat in the pursuit of bigger game, but if you are hunting varmint like rabbits, the Beagle is your dog
+It is persistent, has the energy, and its love of the chase in unmatched.
+Its short legs handicap it somewhat in the pursuit of bigger game, but if you are hunting varmint like rabbits, the Beagle is your dog.

-This lovable creature is very intelligent smart, it loves water dog and will endure a long day of hunting.
+This lovable creature is very intelligent and smart.
+It loves water and will endure a long day of hunting.

-The weimaraner2 bred of dogs are fast and calm, strong resilience and determination.
+The Weimaraner2 breed of dogs are fast and calm, strong resilience and determination.
 These dogs were initially bred for foxhunting but deer hunters have since adopted them because of their determination as they go for pretty much any task put forward to them